Tuesday, February 27, 2007

 Pics: ADRA staff with Madison, Zillar holding Madison after a pool swim.

-After Christmas, Madison and I flew up to Sydney for the 'Re-entry' program.
+After Christmas, Madison and I flew up to Sydney for a 'Re-entry' program.
 That is the program for those who have returned home after living overseas (usually a developing country) for a period of time.

 I confess to feeling tired and a little numb by this stage, and it all seemed like a lot of effort.